edizmetin/ShaguDPS/README.md

 # ShaguDPS
 This is a fork of ShaguDPS with tweaked textures to fit Turtle Wow Dragonflight UI

+Set the width of the window to a minimum of 30 pixels by using the following command - /sdps width 30

 ![image](https://github.com/user-attachments/assets/11197400-c56c-4fc8-80f1-5e7bf704ecc3)

 A very small and lightweight damage meter.
 The combat log is parsed in a locale-independent way and should work on every 1.12 (vanilla) and 2.4.3 (burning crusade) based client.